BU-Spark/ml-herbarium/trocr/README.md

 ### Transcription
 This column contains every transcription that was found in the image.
 They are ordered based on the relative position of the top left coordinate for each bounding box in an image.
 ## Transcription_Confidence
 This contains the TrOCR model confidences in each transcription.
-This list of values is ordered based on the `Transcription` column (i.e. you can reference each individual transcription and its confidence using the same index number).
+This list of values is ordered based on the `Transcription` column (i.e., you can reference each individual transcription and its confidence using the same index number).
 ## Image_Path
 This is the absolute path of the location for a given image
 ## Bounding_Boxes